yeti-switch/doc/docs/yeti-ui.rst

 Host
-    Database host (will be ignored by In-memory hash driver) Port￼
+    Database host (will be ignored by In-memory hash driver) Port
     Database port
-Timeout￼
+Timeout
     Maximum time to wait for response from database.
     Request will fail with appropriate code and reason.
-Thinq username￼
+Thinq username
     Authorization username for thinQ API
-Thinq token￼
+Thinq token
     Authorization token for thinQ API
 Csv file
     Path to file with data to preload (for In-memory hash driver only)